psrenergy/PSRIO-scripts/docs/expressions.md

 #### Example 1
 {: .no_toc }

-In the example below, if the thermal generation is greater than zero, 1 is returned, otherwise, 0 is returned.
+In the example below, if the thermal generation is greater than zero, 1 is returned; otherwise, 0 is returned.

 ``` lua
 thermal = Thermal();